 Normal hair follicles cycle between a growth stage (anagen), a degenerative stage (catagen), a resting stage (telogen) and a shedding stage (exogen).
 The scalp hairs have a relatively long life cycle: the anagen stage ranges from 2 to 5 years, the catagen stage ranges from a few days to a few weeks, and the telogen stage is approximately 3 months.
 Hair cycle disturbances have dramatic effects on visible hair growth.

 An analysis of hair shows that it is composed of iron, oxygen, hydrogen, nitrogen and sulphur.
 The blood must be supplied with these minerals so that nourishment will be carried to the scalp.
 Angiogenesis, the formation of new blood vessels from the pre-existing vascular network, is a driving force of hair growth.
-Using products that have been shown scientifically to increase blood circulation such as Prohibere, will help promotion of hair growth as the vessel level.
+Using ingredients like camphor or menthol, that have been shown scientifically to increase blood circulation, will help promotion of hair growth at the vessel level.
 Prohibere has menthol and camphor so its possible the product may help promote hair growth but there is no data available to support that.
 It costs a lot of money to do a study.